 This part of the XML structure describes the data stored for each of the seam welds.
 This includes the details necessary to describe each connection in depth.

 Inside the XML definition of the seam weld each of the welds related to a connection is stored in a separate weld position inside the specific subtype definition.
+See Figure 50.